 You can pay as you go using a contactless payment card, an Oyster card or a Visitor Oyster card.

 Most credit, debit and charge cards displaying the contactless symbol can be used for adult rate pay as you go travel on London's public transport.
-Android Pay and Apple Pay are also accepted.
+Google Pay and Apple Pay are also accepted.

 Benefits of contactless

 Overseas transaction fees or charges may apply for non-UK cards.
 This will be one charge per day, not each time you travel.
 Please check with your card issuer.

 A Visitor Oyster card is a smartcard that's pre-loaded with pay as you go credit you can use to pay for travel on London's public transport.

 You can buy a Visitor Oyster card online from the TfL Visitor Shop or from VisitBritain shops in several languages and currencies, or through approved travel agents.
 Visitor Oyster cards are only available to buy before you arrive in London.

 Find out more about Visitor Oyster cards.